Table of Contents[Hide][Show]

 Exploring the Rainforest: Where to Meet the Animals

 If you could visit only one area in Costa Rica, Parque National Manuel Antonio would be the place to go.
-With rainforest, animals galore and beaches too, you can find it all here.
-It is one of the most popular national parks in the country.
+With rainforest, bird-watching, animals galore and beaches too, you can find it all here.
+Manuel Antonio National Park is one of the most popular national parks in the country.
+This is one of the top places to see sloths in Costa Rica.

-Corcovado National Park is one of the least developed areas of the country.
+Corcovado National Park is one of the least developed areas of the country and the one with the most biodiversity.
 Here you’ll find a rich wilderness experience.
 This is the place for a jungle and wildlife adventure.

 Whichever area you chose, you are likely to be able to fly across the rainforest on zip lines, cross the forest on canopy bridges, hike to waterfalls, horseback ride and even experience whitewater rafting.